JalajDave/jamming-opps/dotnet/instructions.md

 ### As a workshop manager I want to

-* See list of all my customers
+* See list of all my customers (Bonus - Can search particualr customer)
 * See list of all vehicles belonging to my customer
-* See list of vehicles due for service in coming week
+* See list of vehicles due for service in coming week (Bonus - Can sort vehicle by service due date)
 * Book a slot in workshop for vehicle.
 Everyday only 4 slots can be booked.
 ---------